-El Niño is the warm phase of the Pacific Ocean’s temperature cycle, and this year’s El Niño is poised to be a big one, sending shock waves into weather patterns around the world.
-It’s likely to set new heat records, energize rainfall in South America, fuel drought in Africa, and disrupt the global economy.
+Historically, El Niño years tend to set new heat records, energize rainfall in parts of South America, fuel drought in Africa, and disrupt the global economy.
 It may already have helped fuel early-season heat waves in Asia this year.

 This El Niño will likely be costly to the global economy.
-The one in 1997-98, one of the most powerful in history, led to $5.7 trillion in income losses in countries around the world according to a study published earlier this month in the journal Science.
+The one in 1997-98, one of the most powerful in history, led to $5.7 trillion in income losses in countries around the world according to a study published in May in the journal Science.
 That’s much higher than prior estimates of as much as $96 billion.
 It was also blamed for contributing to 23,000 deaths as storms and floods amped up in its wake.

 Rising average temperatures are poised to amplify these effects further.
 Even if every country met its existing pledges to cut greenhouse gas emissions to limit climate change, El Niño events could lead to $84 trillion in economic losses by the end of the century, according to the Science study.